Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 # MAX7219 Library for Microchip PIC microcontrollers

 This is a library for MAX721 and 7-segments displays (no led matrix) to be used with Microchip PIC microcontrollers.
-Library is licensed under (https://github.com/Cyb3rn0id/MAX7219_PIC_lib/blob/master/LICENSE)[AGPLv3 license].
+Library is licensed under [AGPLv3 license](https://github.com/Cyb3rn0id/MAX7219_PIC_lib/blob/master/LICENSE).
-You can read how MAX7219 works on my blog (https://www.settorezero.com/wordpress/max7219-pilotare-display-a-7-segmenti-o-matrici-di-led-e-un-gioco-da-ragazzi/)[in this page] => It's in italian language but I've included a translation service on the right bar where you can select your language.
+You can read how MAX7219 works on my blog [in this page](https://www.settorezero.com/wordpress/max7219-pilotare-display-a-7-segmenti-o-matrici-di-led-e-un-gioco-da-ragazzi/) => It's in italian language but I've included a translation service on the right bar where you can select your language.

 ### Hardware implementation
 #### Microcontroller Instruction Cycle